rajivrnair/upsource-slack-api-adapter/README.md

 ## Requirements
 Tested to run on NodeJS 6.
 Other versions may be supported.

-## Running the adapter
-Install npm dependencies by running `npm install`
-Start the application by executing `npm start`

-The application runs on port 4000.
-Redirect Upsource webhook to this address.

 ## Configuration
 The Slack webhook end point needs to be provided in config.json in the following format:
 ```